-We specialize in Single-Family homes, Condos, Townhomes, Duplexes, Triplexes and Fourplexes as well as Student Properties.
+We specialize in Single-Family homes, Condos, Townhomes, Duplexes, Triplexes and Fourplexes.

 Currently we do not manage anything larger than 4-plex properties.
 We don’t manage apartment buildings, commercial properties, or HOA management.
 We aren’t interested in managing homes with chronic repair issues or conditions that might adversely affect the health or safety of a tenant.

 Yes, we are members of the following: